22 Long Rectangular Living Room Layout Ideas For 2026

 You can maximize space in a rectangular room by stopping it from behaving like a straight line.

 If everything runs along the long walls, the room will always feel narrow and stretched.
-You can start by creating clear zones instead of one long setup.

 You can use a rug to anchor the main seating area, then leave a clean walkway on one side so people can move freely without cutting through your furniture.